msveshnikov/cyberia/docs/marketing_strategy.md

 -   Gaming conventions and events for showcases
 -   Educational institutions for AI and gaming workshops

-This marketing strategy aims to leverage the unique AI-powered features of IsoCraft.online, targeting creative gamers and tech enthusiasts.
+This marketing strategy aims to leverage the unique AI-powered features of Cyberia.fun, targeting creative gamers and tech enthusiasts.
 By focusing on user-generated content, community engagement, and the innovative use of AI in gaming, we can create a strong brand presence and drive user acquisition and retention.